Ever since steam allowed to add non steam games to it that it become my gaming hub having all my games there ready to be launched.

 - Users of MSI Afterburner, Fraps and other overlay software might experience crashes do to incompatibility with their own overlay and steam’s, to solve the issue disable the 3rd party application overlay.

 - The game, bnetlauncher and steam must all have the same running permissions to work properly, this means if one of them is running has Administrator/Elevated Permissions, then all of them must also be run has Administrator/Elevated Permissions.

 - It’s not possible to automatically launch games with a specific region set.
-The client provides no direct option to do this, however a workaround can be done by creating a new game entry and the nolaunch option and manualy selecting the region before clicking play.
+The client provides no direct option to do this, however a workaround can be done by creating a new game entry and the nolaunch option and manually selecting the region before clicking play.

 - Battle.net client “ads” will interfere with the PTR and WoW Classic wow launch, when it happens user will need to press the play button manually to continue the game launch.

-- Default launching the client trough a scheduled task may be incompatible with some setups, workaround is
+- Default launching the client trough a scheduled task may be incompatible with some setups, workaround is provided with

 - Starting multiple copies of Startcraft Remastered may cause bnetlauncher to show an error since the game only allows one instance to be run at the same time.

 - There’s no built in routine to clean up the log files if they pile up (logging is disabled by default)